-We have successfully identified granulocytes in whole blood samples processed using the leukocyte isolation instructions in the Isolation of Leukocytes, Bone Marrow and Peripheral Blood Mononuclear Cells for Single Cell RNA Sequencing Demonstrated Protocol.
+We have successfully identified granulocytes in whole blood samples processed using the leukocyte isolation instructions outlined in Option 1 of the Isolation of Leukocytes, Bone Marrow, and Peripheral Blood Mononuclear Cells for Single Cell RNA Sequencing Demonstrated Protocol.

-A few neutrophil-relevant 10x Genomics papers are listed below:
+A few neutrophil-relevant 10x Genomics papers are also listed below: